Team TFBTkaupapa

 Kotaro is originally from Japan.
 After working for 10 years in Singapore, he migrated to New Zealand with his family in 2014.
 He and this family love the nature and people of this beautiful country so much that they call this place their “home”.
 They live on the shore and often go to Tawharanui to ride the waves and enjoy watching Takahē and Pukeko roaming around.

 He is a Digital All-Rounder with focus on web administration/development and database.
-His ultimate goal is to become an Information Technology person who can connect between people and the digital world.
+His ultimate goal is to become a bridge between people and the digital world.

 Working with the Trust is a perfect opportunity for him to contribute his IT knowledge and experience to the nature.
 Technology and nature may be two opposites however he strongly believes that those two can walk hand-in-hand towards a bright future.